yirene/pipe2d_tutorial/pipe2d_tutorial.md

 This will put `DETECTORMAP` products under `/work/drp/rerun/USERNAME/CALIB/DETECTORMAP`.

 ## Build calibs from scratch
 `bootstrapDetectorMap.py` can transform the simulated `DETECTORMAP` to approach actual `DETECTORMAP` used in observation.
+Here the flat is required to be a quartz at a slit dither of 0.

 ```
 bootstrapDetectorMap.py /work/drp --calib /work/drp/rerun/USERNAME/CALIB --rerun USERNAME/CALIB/calib_test --flatId visit=VISIT-ID arm=ARM --arcId visit=VISIT-ID arm=ARM --clobber-config 2>&1 | tee -a test_calib.log